-Metal Price: \$1,400/oz Au; \$18.50/oz Ag (based on 3 year rolling average seller's prices) Metal Recoveries: Au (80%), Ag (84%) Mining Cost: \$2.50/t Processing plus General and Administration: \$25 Pit Slope: 45°
+Metal Price: \$1,400/oz Au; \$18.50/oz Ag (based on 3 year rolling average seller's prices)

+Metal Recoveries: Au (80%), Ag (84%)

+Mining Cost: \$2.50/t

+Processing plus General and Administration: \$25

+Pit Slope: 45°

 The previous MRE for the Las Calandrias Project was reported on an unconstrained basis.
-On a like-forlike basis (all mineral resources contained within constraining shell), increases in both average gold grade and total contained gold ounces are reported for Calandria Sur (+10% increase in Au grade and +21% increase in contained gold ounces in Indicated Category).
+On a like-for-like basis (all mineral resources contained within constraining shell), increases in both average gold grade and total contained gold ounces are reported for Calandria Sur (+10% increase in Au grade and +21% increase in contained gold ounces in Indicated Category).
 At Calandria Norte, the 2018 MRE reports an increase of +13,000 oz in contained ounces (+27%) in Indicated Category.

 Mineral resources at the Calandria Sur deposit are also bounded to the south by the Calandria I claim block boundary.
+Mineralization is known to cross into concessions currently controlled by Minera Don Nicholas (refer to Minera IRL Limited news releases www.sedar.com).

-Additional drill target generation activities, through a combination of low-cost geological mapping, ground magnetic surveys, and geochemical sampling, is currently expected to be undertaken in the broader Las Calandrias District during Q4, 2018.
+Additional drill target generation activities, through a combination of low-cost geological mapping, ground magnetic surveys, and geochemical sampling, is currently expected to be undertaken in the broader Las Calandrias District during Q4, 2019.
 A metallurgical testwork program has also been initiated on 6 samples from the Calandria Norte deposit.
-This testwork will follow-up on the preliminary Leachwell analyses that were completed in 2011 by Mariana Resources Ltd ("Mariana"), and which suggested amenability of the Calandria Norte mineralization to processing techniques utilizing leaching.
+This testwork will follow-up on the preliminary Leachwell analyses that were completed in 2011 by Mariana, and which suggested amenability of the Calandria Norte mineralization to processing techniques utilizing leaching.